epimorphics/hmlr-apps-feature-tests/readme.md

 When using docker, the docker image provides only the test environment and software.
 The tests and tests scripts are as defined in the native file system.
-Any local edits to the tests and scripts will be executed by the container.
+Any local edits to the tests and scripts will be executed in the container.

 To get an interactive bash shell in the docker container, e.g. for debugging: